2014 Overland Park shootings

-On April 13, 2014, two shootings occurred at the Jewish Community Center of Greater Kansas City and Village Shalom, a Jewish retirement community, both located in Overland Park, Kansas.
+Two shootings occurred on April 13, 2014, at the Jewish Community Center of Greater Kansas City and Village Shalom, a Jewish retirement community, both located in Overland Park, Kansas in the United States.
 A total of three people were killed in the shootings, two of whom were shot at the community center and one shot at the retirement community.
 The gunman, 73-year-old Frazier Glenn Miller Jr. of Aurora, Missouri, originally from North Carolina, was arrested during the attack and was subsequently tried, convicted of murder and other crimes, and sentenced to death.
 Miller, a former Klansman, neo-Nazi and former political candidate, died in prison in 2021 while awaiting execution.